 Luckily the gardens of the Quinta da Regaleira were cooling and captivating.
 The kids were fading as we headed there, but were perked up once we delved into the labyrinth of paths and hidden caves and emerged into a spectator well which we were able to climb inside.

-On another day trip we caught the train into Lisbon.
+On another day trip, we caught the train to Lisbon.
 We walked around the old part of town, along mosaic paths while admiring the colourfully tiled buildings.
 To head up to higher ground we caught the Gloria funicular.

 The Park at the top of the hill had splendid views of Lisbon city, and was a great place to stop for coffee and snacks.

 To get back down the hill we took the Santa Justa Lift, a unique freestanding elevator, designed by Eiffel’s protégé.

 Back in Cascais, we really enjoyed being away from the city crowds.
 We liked exploring the quiet back streets, white-washed buildings decorated with colourful tiles, and a surprising amount of large murals.

 One day we hired bikes and rode north along the coast, stopping at Boca do Inferno, some ragged cliff formations.